jessicacousins/fullstack_vite_webapp/README.md

 - **Password Hashing**: User passwords are securely hashed using **bcryptjs** before being saved in the database.
 - **Device Logging**: The backend logs device and browser information during registration and login to maintain a secure environment and monitor user activities.
 - **MongoDB Storage**: All user data is stored in MongoDB, ensuring scalability and flexibility for large datasets.
+- **Game Data Collection**: The backend records and stores user game statistics such as scores, wins, losses, game durations, and other relevant data.
+- **User Game History**: Users can view their game history and performance statistics.

 ## Privacy Policy and Data Collection